openelections/fec_results/README.md

 Please be aware that there can be typos in some of the FEC results files, mainly in the FEC candidate IDs.

+An accompanying library, [FecResultsGenerator](https://github.com/openelections/fec_results_generator), turns the data retrieved by FecResults into JSON files suitable for creating a static API.
+You can browse this API from the [docs site](http://openelections.github.io/fec_results/).

 ## Installation

 Add this line to your application's Gemfile: